How to Make Money in Retirement: 14 Real and Really Easy Ways to Boost Income

 1. Do Something You Love

 Find work doing something that you might do in retirement even if you weren’t getting paid.
 The extra income is a huge bonus.
+Do you enjoy drawing?
+With a bit of graphic design skills (that can be easily learned online), you can start drawing digital images and selling them on various stocks.
+A perfect way to get some extra cash without too much headache.

 2. Try Consulting